jyeshe/rankex/README.md

 This way all operations regarding sorting is given for granted within a bulletproof cache.

-For performance reasons, the insert, update and delete operations require the previous score.
+For performance reasons, update and delete operations require the previous score.

 Supports: